No good vibrations for Beach Boys, split by hunting concert

 Brian Wilson has denounced a performance of Beach Boys music on Wednesday at the Safari Club International Convention in Reno, Nevada.
 The concert is being led by The Beach Boys’ co-founder, lead singer and chief lyricist Mike Love.

 In a tweet, Wilson said he and band member Al Jardine are “emphatically opposed” to trophy hunting.
 He then pointed to a Change.org petition that calls for a boycott of Beach Boys’ music until the performance is canceled.
-The petition had garnered some 95,000 signatures by Tuesday afternoon.
+The petition had garnered more than 100,000 signatures by Tuesday afternoon.

-The annual Safari Club convention has drawn protests by animal rights groups such as the Humane Society for profiting from the hunting of endangered animals and promoting unethical hunting practices.
+The annual Safari Club convention has drawn protests by animal rights groups such as the Humane Society of the United States for profiting from the hunting of endangered animals and promoting unethical hunting practices.
 This year’s keynote speaker is Donald Trump Jr.

 In response, Love offered a statement to Pitchfork magazine: “We look forward to a night of great music in Reno and, as always, support freedom of thought and expression as a fundamental tenet of our rights as Americans.”